Black Maternal Health

 Three Design Sprints

-• Expanded users to include dads as active users
+• Expanded scope to include fathers

-• Removed cost barriers to participation
+• Removed cost barriers to reduce access friction

-Each sprint validated decisions with real users.
+Each sprint validated decisions through structured user feedback.

 Project image